-Organization: Equal Education was established in 2008 in Khayelitsha to support teachers and students fighting for quality education in difficult conditions.
+Equal Education (EE) was established in 2008 in Khayelitsha to support teachers and students fighting for quality education in difficult conditions.
 It has now become a movement of students, parents, teachers and community members working to address inequality and improve infrastructure as well as the quality of teaching.
-Its main tools are analysis, advocacy and activism
+Its main tools are analysis, advocacy and activism and its extraordinary success so far lies as much in its excellent judgment as in the ability to mobilize thousands of students.
+EE has over 3000 Equalisers in 114 schools around the country.

-Current Grant: EMpower’s 4th grant to Equal Education supports the further expansion of its Youth Programme which will develop the leadership, organizational and mobilization skills of 1650 Equalisers (50% young women) and train 140 young people (50% young women) as facilitators of the youth groups.
+EMpower’s 5th grant to Equal Education continues to support the Youth Programme which develops the leadership, organizational and mobilization skills of Equalizers (50% young women) and train young people (50% young women) as facilitators of the youth groups.
+The grant will also support Community Leaders (administrators of youth groups) as they build their administrative and coordinating skills.